monojit18/ContainerApps/README.md

 ## Introduction

-Cloud Native application deployment using a K8s based service or tool is now. coomon practice providing -
+Cloud Native application deployment using a K8s based service or tool is now a common practice providing -

 - Immense Flexibility
 - Scalability